 All interns meet together weekly with the director of training who provides support, mentorship and seminars on ethics, professional development and supervision.
 These meetings also provide an informal forum for addressing intern concerns and grievances.
 The variety of ages, backgrounds, interests and approaches to balancing life and work among the hospital's psychology staff provides a broad range of role models and mentors for the interns.

-The internship program in clinical psychology in the Department of Child and Adolescent Psychiatry has a strong commitment to training students as scientist/practitioners.
+The internship program in clinical psychology in the Pritzker Department of Psychiatry and Behavioral Health has a strong commitment to training students as scientist/practitioners.
 This is an ideal setting in which to teach students how to integrate research and clinical practice.
 In addition to allowing access to a number of populations (e.g., medically ill children) who are otherwise difficult to study, this setting provides students with a unique opportunity to study the effectiveness of a variety of treatment approaches with children and families.

 As the field of psychology moves increasingly towards accountability and the use of empirically supported treatments, this becomes a critical component of training at the doctoral level.
 Once they have completed their dissertation work, all interns are encouraged to get involved in an ongoing research project in the department.
 They are assigned a research mentor, based on their particular interest, to help guide them through this process.
 Interns are encouraged to spend approximately four hours per week working on their chosen research program development project.